RayHightower/RayHightower.com/_posts/2020-02-03-opportunity-community-manager-at-bridgetown-partners.markdown

 To learn more about Bridgetown Partners, visit:
 * [BridgetownPartners.com](https://BridgetownPartners.com) - company website.
 * [BizDay.LA](https://BizDay.LA) - an event that we created in LA in Jan2020.
-We collaborated with other business owners to _launch in eighty-three days_, from start to finish.
+We collaborated with other companies and _launched in eighty-three days_, from start to finish.
 The pace was exhilarating.
 Next step: To grow BizDay.LA into a media engine.
 The CM will play a critical role in shaping that media engine.
 * [RayHightower.com](https://RayHightower.com) - CEO’S personal blog.

 ### To Apply